olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Implementation_Report.md

 ---

 #### Overview
 [Greenhouse-Bot Master Code](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Product_Development/Software/Code_Updates/Master_Code.c)
-* Greenhouse-Bot is an autonomous car designed to follow a pre-determined route and continually monitor temperatures and humidities inside commercial greenhouses to ensure optimal ambient conditions are maintained.
+* Greenhouse-Bot is an autonomous solution to ensuring optimal ambient temperatures and humidities are maintained inside commercial greenhouses.
-* The car features a rear drive motor capable of moving the
-* Infrared sensing is used to detect deviations from its intended course.
+* The design is adapted from a conventional RC car: featuring a rear drive motor and forward servo motor for independent velocity and steering adjustments, and an onboard Mbed LPC1768 Microcontroller for coordinating and executing programmable logic instructions.
-* Ultrasonic sensing
+* When deployed:

-	- The product is built on the Mbed LPC1768 Microcontroller platform, which coordinates sensor data
+	- the car follows a pre-determined route marked on the floor with the aid of two [infrared sensors](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Product_Development/Software/Technical_Documentations/IR_Sensor_Technical_Documentation.md).
+	- ambient temperatures and humidities are monitored using a [HTU21D Temperature and Humidity sensor](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Product_Development/Software/Technical_Documentations/Temperature_and_Humidity_Sensor_Technical_Documentation.md).
+	- obstacle detection is faciliatated by an [ultrasonic](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Product_Development/Software/Technical_Documentations/UltraSonic_Sensor_Technical_Documentation.md) sensor.
+* In the event the Greenhouse-Bot detects temperatures or humidities outside optimal ranges, or encounters an obstacle, an alarm will be sounded.

 #### Logic Diagram